Azure/azure-quickstart-templates/openedx-scalable-ubuntu/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

 This template deploys Open edX Dogwood on multiple Ubuntu VMs.
-The deployment creates multiple application VMs behind a load balancer, plus backend VMs for Mongo and MySQL.
+The deployment creates a scale set of application VMs behind a load balancer, plus backend VMs for Mongo and MySQL.
 A default server-vars.yml is saved to */edx/app/edx_ansible*.

-Note the following VM names to SSH between machines on the virtual network:
+Note the database VM names, accessible within the virtual network:
-- Application VMs: openedx-app0, openedx-app1, etc
 - MySQL VM: openedx-mysql
 - Mongo VM: openedx-mongo

 Installation can take 2+ hours after the deployment succeeds.
 An installation log is available on openedx-app0 at */var/log/azure/openedx-install.log*.

-Connect to openedx-app0 with `ssh {adminUsername}@{dnsLabelPrefix}.{region}.cloudapp.azure.com -p 2220`.
+Connect to application VMs with `ssh {adminUsername}@{dnsLabelPrefix}.{region}.cloudapp.azure.com -p PORT`, where PORT range starts at 50000

 You can learn more about Open edX here:
 - [Open edX](https://open.edx.org)